 The Complainant or Respondent may appeal the Investigator’s decision or remedies only by filing a written grievance under the below Grievance Procedure within seven (7) days after receipt of the Investigator’s written decision.
-At the discretion of the Vice President for Student Life, the College will immediately implement any remedy deemed appropriate by the Investigator, despite any appeal.
+At the discretion of the Dean of Students, the College will immediately implement any remedy deemed appropriate by the Investigator, despite any appeal.

-Emergency Contact: Every Assistance Animal Student Owner is expected to identify an emergency condition of approval for such animal.
-Please provide the name and contact information of a person you designate to take care of your animal should you need to leave campus and/or be unable to care for your animal.This person may not be another student who resides in the college residence halls.
-This person must remove your animal from your residence hall within a reasonable amount of time and in consultation with Community Living staff.
-By listing an emergency caretaker, you are giving permission for college personnel to contact this person in the event that you leave campus or are unable to care for your animal.
-In the event that the emergency contact is unable to take your animal in a timely manner, the college may take steps to have your animal boarded at a local animal facility and you will be responsible for any financial charges.
+Emergency Contact: Every assistance animal student owner is expected to identify an emergency condition of approval for such assistance animal.
+Please provide the name and contact information of a person you designate to take care of your assistance animal should you need to leave campus and/or be unable to care for your assistance animal.This person may not be another student who resides in the college residence halls.
+This person must remove your assistance animal from your residence hall within a reasonable amount of time and in consultation with Community Living staff.
+By listing an emergency caretaker, you are giving permission for college personnel to contact this person in the event that you leave campus or are unable to care for your assistance animal.
+In the event that the emergency contact is unable to take your assistance animal in a timely manner, the college may take steps to have your assistance animal boarded at a local animal facility and you will be responsible for any financial charges.

 Consent from the emergency caretaker is required prior to the animal being approved.

 Vaccination records must be affixed to the animal’s cage or crate in the event the information is needed for emergency off campus boarding